moralesja560/NeuralNetwork/readme.md

 + Training 1/2/3 : Three linear regression models

-+ Loading_neural_model1/2/3: Three files that load pre-trained models.
++ Loading_neural_model1/2/3: Three files that load pre-trained models
+   + Folders for these pre-trained model are in the main directory

 + multi-var_NN.py: A linear regression model with many independent variables.